zyedidia/micro/runtime/help/options.md

 Plugin options: all plugins come with a special option to enable or disable them.
 The option is a boolean with the same name as the plugin itself.

+By default, the following plugins are provided, each with an option to enable or disable them:

+* `autoclose`: automatically closes brackets, quotes, etc...
+* `comment`: provides automatic commenting for a number of languages
+* `ftoptions`: alters some default options depending on the filetype
+* `linter`: provides extensible linting for many languages
+* `literate`: provides advanced syntax highlighting for the Literate programming tool.
+* `status`: provides some extensions to the status line (integration with Git and more).
+* `diff`: integrates the `diffgutter` option with Git.
+If you are in a Git directory, the diff gutter will show changes with respect to the most recent Git commit rather than the diff since opening the file.

 Any option you set in the editor will be saved to the file ~/.config/micro/settings.json so, in effect, your configuration file will be created for you.
 If you'd like to take your configuration with you to another